deltachat/deltachat-pages/en/help.md

 Note that Delta Chat has a [small and privacy-preserving Push Notification system](#privacy-notifications) that achieves "instant delivery" of messages for all chatmail servers including a potential one [you might setup yourself without our permission](https://delta.chat/chatmail#selfhosted).
-Welcome to the power of the interoperable and massive chatmail and e-mail system :)
+Welcome to the power of the interoperable chatmail relay network :)